 Remember, as with everything in music production, the focus is on the music.
-Make sure that what you’re doing is actually benefiting the sounds and overall feel of whatever you’re making, and think of tools like compression and EQ as exactly that, tools.
-They are to be used to make the art, but they are rarely the art themselves.
+Make sure that what you’re doing is benefiting the sounds and overall feel of whatever you’re making, and think of tools like compression and EQ as exactly that, tools.
+They are to be used to make the art, but they are rarely the art itself.

 Some Tips On Audio Compression

-Still keeping up?
+Still, keeping up?

 Compression is confusing, there’s no getting around the fact.
-It requires such a steep learning curve at the start that many give up or ignore it in general.
+It requires such a steep learning curve at the start that many give up or ignores it in general.
 Unfortunately, these are often the producers and artists that we as consumers give up on.

 Everyone knows that to make it in the music industry you normally have to have tenacity, determination, and skills, or at least buckets and buckets of money.
 Let’s assume you can’t go down the financial route.